SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - TITLE
-- This next era was the beginning of web-based "applications"
+- This architecture marked the beginning of web-based "applications"
 - Brought truly dynamic content to the web
-- TODO: Expand these notes
+- These server applications could read/write to file systems and databases
+  - Which meant they could provide dynamic content their users
+- JavaScript was developing this period, and frameworks like jQuery...
+  - Could add interactivity to pages with plugins
+- Tools like Wordpress, Rails, Django, and later Express were created to...
+  - Build server-rendered sites
-- Server-rendered sites used two main patterns...
+- This architecture used two main patterns...
 -->

 ---